Acacia elachantha: Taxonomy

 Acacia elachantha was first formally described by Bruce Maslin and Maurice W. McDonald in the journal Australian Systematic Botany from specimens collected 14 km west of the Cuddapan turn off along Birdsville–Windorah road in 1995.
 The specific epithet (elachantha) is taken from the Greek words elachys meaning small or little and anthos meaning flower referring to the smaller flower spikes compared to its closest relative A. cowleana.

 Distribution and habitat

-This species of wattle Western Australia grows mainly in the tropical arid zone beteen latitudes 17° and 24°S from the Kimberley and Pilbara regions of Western Australia, the Northern Territory and central and south-western Queensland and far northern South Australia.
+This species of wattle Western Australia grows mainly in the tropical arid zone between latitudes 17° and 24°S from the Kimberley and Pilbara regions of Western Australia, the Northern Territory and central and south-western Queensland and far northern South Australia.
 The shrub grows mainly on sandplains in deep red sand or sandy loam soils but also occurs along watercourses or drainage lines, and on low rocky hills or lateritic plains in often skeletal soils.
 It is often found in disturbed areas such as road verges.
 It is often part of tall open shrubland communities or in low open woodlands along with species of Eucalyptus.